steffilazerte/bluebird_migration/Data/README.md

 # Data information

-These folders are organized in order to work with the full set of scripts used to create the final data set, `migration_details.csv`.
+These folders are organized in order to work with the full set of scripts used to create the final data set used in analyses, `migration_details.csv`.

-This final data is contained in `Data/Datasets/migration_details.csv`
+This data is located in `Data/Datasets/migration_details.csv`

 The following is a metadata declaration for this dataset.